Core Rotations

 Orientation

-Pharmacy orientation is a required, 4-week learning experience at Children’s of Alabama (COA) at the start of residency training.
-Orienting areas will include inventory, Pyxis, and controlled substances.
+Pharmacy orientation is a required, four week learning experience at Children’s of Alabama.
+The pharmacy department of COA provides pharmaceutical care services to inpatients in our 380-bed facility and clinic patients in our outpatient Ambulatory Care Center.
+Pharmacists in our department work from inpatient pharmacy, from satellites in Hematology/Oncology and Surgery, or in unit-based patient care areas.
+Orienting areas will include inventory, Pyxis and controlled substances.
 Training areas include the IV room, inpatient order verification, and inpatient production, including the PO area and emergency medication kit preparation.
 Residents will receive sterile product/parenteral training, including a state-wide parenteral certification training course.
 Residents will also complete pediatric advanced life support (PALS) and University of Alabama (UAB) institutional review board (IRB) training and certification.
+Most orientation experiences will take place during first (day) shift, however, experiences on second and third shifts may be included as time allows.

 Pediatric Hospital Medicine (PHM)